CodingFreeze/FiveTenAlgo/README.md

 - **Buy Signal**: When a security's price drops by about 5% (between -4.5% and -5.5%) compared to one week earlier, buy $5 worth.
 - **Sell Signal**: When a security's price rises by about 10% (between 9.5% and 10.5%) compared to one week earlier, sell $10 worth.
-- **Signal Confirmation**: Requires price change to remain stable for 1-5 minutes before executing trades.
+- **Signal Confirmation**: Requires price change to remain stable for 1-5 minutes before executing trades, reducing false signals.

 ### Implementation Approach

+FiveTenAlgo uses a hybrid approach to simulation and execution:

 1. **Precomputed Simulation**: Historical data from NASDAQ founding to March 1st, 2025 is precomputed and stored as JSON.
-2. **Current Data Processing**: When visiting the dashboard, the simulation continues from March 1st, 2025 to the current date.
+2. **Current Data Processing**: When visiting the dashboard, the simulation continues from that point to the current date.
 3. **Data Integration**: The two simulations are merged to provide a complete performance history.

+## Performance Metrics

+The algorithm's performance is evaluated using several key metrics:

+- **Total Return**: Overall portfolio growth since inception
+- **Annualized Return**: Yearly equivalent return rate
+- **Maximum Drawdown**: Largest percentage drop from peak to trough
+- **Volatility**: Standard deviation of returns
+- **Sharpe Ratio**: Risk-adjusted return metric

+## Known Limitations

+This project is a first attempt at building an algorithmic trading system and has several known limitations that will be addressed in future updates:

+- **Simulation Accuracy**: The backtesting may not fully account for real-world factors like slippage, liquidity constraints, and market impact.
+- **Transaction Costs**: While basic transaction fees are modeled, complex fee structures and broker-specific costs may not be accurately represented.
+- **Data Limitations**: Historical data might have gaps or inaccuracies that affect simulation results.
+- **Implementation Simplifications**: Certain aspects of the algorithm have been simplified for educational purposes and may require refinement for production use.

+These issues are being tracked and will be improved in subsequent versions of the algorithm.

 ## Features